Perturbative calculations of nucleon-deuteron elastic scattering in chiral effective field theory: Acknowledgments

-We would like to thank Zeyuan Ye, Kaifei Ning, and Jinlong Dang for their contributions at early stages of developing the Faddeev code used in the paper.
-The work was supported by the National Natural Science Foundation of China (NSFC) under Grant Nos.
-12275185, 12335002, and U2067205, and National Key R\&D Program of China (No. 2023YFA1606702).
+We would like to thank Zeyuan Ye, Kaifei Ning, and Jinlong Dang for their contributions in the early stages of developing the Faddeev code used in this paper.
+This work was supported by the National Natural Science Foundation of China (NSFC) under Grant Nos.
+12275185, 12335002, and U2067205, and by the National Key R\&D Program of China (No. 2023YFA1606702).
 DYP thanks O.A.
-Rubtsova for providing the codes for solveing the Faddeev equatiosn with the WPCD method.
+Rubtsova for providing the codes for solving the Faddeev equations using the WPCD method.